 Too Much Juice: Rushing from the Top

-The last common fault is poor a poor and a inconsistent rhythm. a- In your excitement t ohit the ball, it's very easy to develop a bad sequence in your body's motion. t After you get to the to backswing and it becomes time to come down the pike It seems like at that moment the player becomes rushes downward with is arms and hand by making quick jerk.
-This throws everything out of sequence.
-It forces the club onto a steep, outside-in path, making clean contact a lottery.
+The last common fault is an inconsistent rhythm.
+In your excitement to hit the ball, it's easy to develop a bad sequence in your body's motion.
+Once the backswing reaches its crest, players often rush downward with their arms and hands, making quick, jerky movements.
+This throws everything out of sequence and forces the club onto a steep, outside-in path, making clean contact a lottery.

 The Fix: Start the Downswing from the Ground Up